offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Real-world gene expression matrices are often much more complex than the examples shown above.
 Specifically, ...

  1. there are often more than two columns to a gene expression matrix (more than two dimensions), meaning that the clustering becomes non-trivial.
- 2. RNA sequencing is an inherently a biased / noisy process, meaning that certain RNA transcript counts elevating or lowering could be bad data.
+ 2. RNA sequencing is an inherently biased / noisy process, meaning that certain RNA transcript counts elevating or lowering could be bad data.
  3. RNA transcript counts can fluctuate due to normal cell operations (e.g. genes regulated by circadian clock), meaning that certain RNA transcript counts elevating or lowering doesn't necessarily mean that they're relevant.
 This especially becomes a problem in state-based gene expression matrices where variables can't be as tightly controlled (e.g. in the blood cancer example above,the samples include people at different stages of cancer, could have been taken at different times of day, etc..).

 Prior to clustering, RNA sequencing outputs typically have to go through several rounds of processing (cleanup / normalization) to limit the impact of the last two points above.
-For example, biologists often take the logarithm of the a count rather than the count itself.
+For example, biologists often take the logarithm of a count rather than the count itself.

 ```{svgbob}
    "no log"             "log"